-What it is and how to manage it, including the Work Positive Tool
+What it is and how to manage it, including access to our free, online course and risk assessment tool

-While it is good for us to experience some challenges and pressures in life, excessive or long term pressure can lead to stress.
-If this continues, it can lead to a number of physical and mental health problems.
+While it is good for us to experience some challenges and pressures in life, excessive or long-term pressure can lead to stress.
+If this continues, it can lead to a number of physical, emotional or psychological issues.

-As an employer, you are expected to carry out a suitable and sufficient risk assessment for stress in your organisation.
+As an employer, you are expected to carry out a suitable and sufficient risk assessment for the risk of stress in your organisation.
 You are also expected to address any problems identified.

-You can find out more about each of these below.
+You can find out more about each of these here.

 You are able to